useronetestgitcollab/TestCollabRepo/README.md

 Testing git revert.
 The next commit is a dummy one, meant to be reverted, the commit after the next one should be simmilar to this one.

+### Exercise 6

+This is the second commit that's going to be cherry-picked on master.